-While some of Paris' museums require a small entrance fee, it's handy to know that many are free throughout the year, while others offer free admission on the first Sunday of every month.
+While many museums in Paris are still paid, it's good to know that some of them are free throughout the year, and others offer free admission on the first Sunday of each month.
+Check out the list and schedule of free museums in Paris.

 The largest art museum in the world, the Louvre boasts an exhibition area of 72,735m².
 Originally a fortress, then a royal palace, it has now become a world-famous museum, with its iconic glass pyramid situated in the impressive Cour Napoleon of the Palais du Louvre.